Lyme Park: Beyond Late Arrivals and Fading Memories2nd August 2013

-Other memories of 2005 weren’t much clearer even though it was a good year for exploring hill country.
-That around Llangollen and Dolgellau got to see me a fair bit and there were successful trips to Scotland too.
-One weekend saw me trotting across Mull at its narrowest point and embark on a mad circuit that took in Glen Strae, Larig Dhoireann, Glen Kinglass and Loch Etive.
-The latter should have been started earlier in the day for I arrived at Taynuilt Hotel looking to book a taxi far later than I’d have liked (a dour Scotsman got me sorted though and a friendly barman offered to keep me company while awaiting the taxis arrival so all was well in the end).
+Other memories of 2005 weren’t much clearer, even though it was a good year for exploring hill country.
+That around Llangollen and Dolgellau got to see me a fair bit, and there were successful trips to Scotland too.
+One weekend saw me trotting across Mull at its narrowest point and embark on a mad circuit that took in Glen Strae, Lairig Dhoireann, Glen Kinglass and Loch Etive.
+The latter should have been started earlier in the day for I arrived at Taynuilt Hotel looking to book a taxi far later than I’d have liked (a dour Scotsman got me sorted though, and a friendly barman offered to keep me company while awaiting the taxi’s arrival, so all was well in the end).
 Even with showers frequenting the start of the walk, memorable views were savoured and a combination of film photography and printing off the best digital images ensured that nothing important was lost.
-A July visit to Skye may have been foreshadowed by an attempted terrorist attack in London (22/7, if you need to ask) when my brother (never the luckiest of folk, it needs saying) was visiting the place but a memorable trot from Elgol to Sligachan is an experience that I’ll always treasure.
-The ensuing yomp about the Trotternish may not have been of the same calibre but it was no disappointment either.
+A July visit to Skye may have been foreshadowed by an attempted terrorist attack in London (22/7, if you need to ask) when my brother (never the luckiest of folk, it needs saying) was visiting the place, but a memorable trot from Elgol to Sligachan is an experience that I’ll always treasure.
+The ensuing yomp about the Trotternish may not have been of the same calibre, but it was no disappointment either.

 August 22nd, 2009

-Being of a more recent vintage, my August 2009 visit to Lyme Park is better remembered so far and having a full set of dated photos helps too.
-To make sure that those recollections are somewhere for reference, I’ll stick them down here too.
-In some ways, this was a repeat of that July 2003 visit in that I cycled all of the way there from Macclesfield.
+Being of a more recent vintage, my August 2009 visit to Lyme Park is better remembered so far, and having a full set of dated photos helps too.
+To make sure that those recollections are somewhere for reference, I’ll stick them down here, too.
+In some ways, this was a repeat of that July 2003 visit in that I cycled all the way there from Macclesfield.
 A combination of the Middlewood Way, the Macclesfield Canal and the A6 saw to that.
-It may surprise some to learn that I reckoned the Macclesfield Canal towpath to be the least suited of all these for cycling and that seems to apply to its full length even if there are those like me who give using it like this a go.
+It may surprise some to learn that I reckoned the Macclesfield Canal towpath to be the least suited of all these for cycling, and that seems to apply to its full length, even if there are those like me who give using it like this a go.

 Having come by bike early in the day, I had some time to expend.
 In many ways, this proved to be the most satisfying of all my visits.
 Good photos could be made for once using the mix of sunshine and blue skies.
-While not being tired like on that July 2003 trip, I still relished the opportunity of lounging a while and wondering if long distance walking actually deprived me of such chances at times.
-The way home was nowhere near as direct as on the very first visit in August 2000 for I went for a cross country route under clouding skies.
-Exiting the Park using a back avenue that wasn’t very suitable for bikes, even mountain ones, and is even is less so following a bridge closure, I made my way onto Mudhurst Lane and followed it as it became Higher Lane until I reached the B5470.
-That road in turn was left for Bakestonedale Road into Pott Shrigley from where I journeyed through Bollington and onto home on very familiar roads after going along a few that were new to me.
-With there being steep inclines that I just didn’t fancy because my lack of trust in bicycle braking or my ability to steer at speed on downhill sections, I often dismounted and walked the bike instead.
-Given that this was a day out and not a commute, there was little point in rushing anyway and that was emphasised by my arrival home at a very respectable hour early in the evening too.
+While not being tired like on that July 2003 trip, I still relished the opportunity of lounging a while and wondering if long-distance walking actually deprived me of such chances at times.
+The way home was nowhere near as direct as on the very first visit in August 2000 since I went for a cross-country route under clouding skies.
+Exiting the Park using a back avenue that wasn’t very suitable for bikes, even mountain ones, and is even less so following a bridge closure, I made my way onto Mudhurst Lane and followed it as it turned into Higher Lane until I reached the B5470.
+That road in turn was left for Bakestonedale Road into Pott Shrigley, from where I journeyed through Bollington and onto home on very familiar roads after going along a few that were new to me.
+Because there were steep inclines that I just didn’t fancy because of my lack of trust in bicycle braking or my ability to steer at speed on downhill sections, I often dismounted and walked the bike instead.
+Given that this was a day out and not a commute, there was little point in rushing anyway, and that was emphasised by my arrival home at a very respectable hour early in the evening too.

 November 23rd, 2012

-Last November saw me make my most recent visit and that was the cause of inspiring me to collect these thoughts in the first place.
+Last November saw me make my most recent visit, and that was the cause of inspiring me to collect these thoughts in the first place.
 It was a reprise of the walk from Bollington to Disley from early.
 This time around, I had clear blue skies for much of the walk and some sunshine.
 Once I had savoured views towards Derbyshire hills under better conditions than I ever had before, I could drop into Lyme Park and linger a little while.
-Clouds did take over the sky by this time but I wasn’t bothered.
+Clouds did take over the sky by this time, but I wasn’t bothered.
 The walk was needed and there was plenty to enjoy while the sun stayed with me.
-In fact, there is much more to say about this trot so I’ll leave things at this teaser.
-The full account is next on my list of trip reports (one that is not afflicted by a patchy memory would be good, at least for later reference) and I’ll not abandoning Lyme Park either if I can help it.
-It may feel as if I have seen most of what it has to offer but that is undermined by there never being any harm in revisiting spots with which there is a certain familiarity anyway.
+In fact, there is much more to say about this trot, so I’ll leave things at this teaser.
+The full account is next on my list of trip reports (one that is not afflicted by a patchy memory would be good, at least for later reference) and I’ll not be abandoning Lyme Park either if I can help it.
+It may feel as if I have seen most of what it has to offer, but there is any harm in revisiting spots with which there is a certain familiarity anyway.
 If anything, that makes for more relaxation because there is little reason to dash about it, which is a very good thing.